panter/manul-plop/README.md

 # manul-plop
-Mantra-style generators for "plop", replacing mantra-cli
+Mantra-style plop-pack for [plop](https://github.com/amwmedia/plop/), replacing mantra-cli.

-*Work in progress*, uses currently a forked version of plop-node (https://github.com/panter/node-plop.git#9985bae2e8e87d16f2891eb076f63732990aae73), upstream PRS are pending
+*Work in progress*, uses currently a forked version o()https://github.com/amwmedia/plop/f plop-node (https://github.com/panter/node-plop.git#9985bae2e8e87d16f2891eb076f63732990aae73), upstream PRS are pending

+`plop` is a micro-framework to create code-generators like yeoman, but much simpler.
+This is a plop-pack to create mantra-like react-redux-apps (where everything is organized in modules).

+It can generate components, containers (todo), reducers and actions, as well as sagas and wires everything up.
+It's little opinionated and can be highly customized later, but gives good defaults to work with.

 ## generators